kb-press/ndsplines/readme.rst

     print("Knots all same?", np.all([np.all(knot0 == knot1) for knot0, knot1 in zip(tidy_interp.knots, interp.knots)]))

-Note however, that the tidy dataset must be over a structured rectangular grid equivalent to the N-dimensional representation.
+Note however, that the tidy dataset must be over a structured rectangular grid equivalent to the N-dimensional tensor product representation.
 Also note that Pandas dataframes can be used, in which case lists of column names can be used instead of lists of column indices.

 To see examples for creating least-squares regression splines with ``make_lsq_spline``, see the `1D example`_ and `2D example`_.

-Derivatives of constructed splines can be evaluated in two ways.
-First by using the `nus` parameter while calling the interpolator or by creating a new spline with the ``derivative`` function.
-In this codeblock, we show both methods of evaluating derivatives in each direction.
+Derivatives of constructed splines can be evaluated in two ways: (1) by using the ``nus`` parameter while calling the interpolator or (2) by creating a new spline with the ``derivative`` method.
+In this codeblock, we show both ways of evaluating derivatives in each direction.

 .. code:: python